10up/ElasticPress/README.md

 Suggest relevant content as text is entered into the search field.

+### Facets

+Add controls to your website to filter content by one or more taxonomies.

 ## `WP_Query` and the ElasticPress Query Integration

 ElasticPress integrates with `WP_Query` if the `ep_integrate` parameter is passed (see below) to the query object.
 If the search feature is activated (which it is by default), all queries with the `s` parameter will be integrated with as well.
 ElasticPress converts `WP_Query` arguments to Elasticsearch readable queries.
 Supported `WP_Query` parameters are listed and explained below.
 ElasticPress also adds some extra `WP_query` arguments for extra functionality.